Can you really write off the cost of a Cruise?

 a huge cruise ship docked

-Many taxpayers may think a Cruise ship is a great place to have their next “annual company meeting.”
+Many taxpayers may think a Cruise ship is a great place to have their next “annual company meeting” or attend a conference.
 They may also think they can take a tax write-off for some education.
 Don’t get your hopes up.
-The IRS crushed this travel expense as essentially ‘entertainment.’
-At best, it’s a glorified business travel experience.

 Have you noticed there aren’t many conventions and courses offered on Cruise ships anymore?
 In fact, I don’t hold my annual Tax and Legal Wealth Workshops on a Cruise ship.
 There’s a reason.